alvarezrrj/alirey/README.md

 Once Rabol merges pull request, delete "repositories" field from composer.json and delete "/packages" folder, uninstall livewire-calendar and reinstall from repo.

-Create clients table in admin panel and allow admin to edit users

 Error reporting form

 Contact form (route('contact'))

-config
-- Dissallow deleting slots with pending bookings.
-Offer to create dummy bookings on this slot forever.
-Or delete the relationship between booking and slot and just give bookings a start time
 - Allow therapist to create single-slot holidays

 External login